 In a meta-analysis of the three trials, weight change was -0.37 kg (95% CI: -1.19, 0.46) compared to placebo.
 In EMERGENT-1, there was slightly more weight gain in the KarXT arm (1.5 kg gained) compared to placebo (1.1 kg gained) at week five.
 However, there was less weight gain observed in those receiving KarXT than placebo in EMERGENT-2 (1.4 kg versus 2.5 kg) and EMERGENT-3 (1.4 kg versus 2 kg).
-Across the three trials, approximately 5.3% of patients receiving KarXT and 11.4% receiving placebo reported a weight gain $\geq$ 7% which is a commonly reported threshold in acute trials of treatments for schizophrenia.
+Across the three trials, approximately 5.3% of patients receiving KarXT and 11.4% receiving placebo reported a weight gain \geq 7%, which is a commonly reported threshold in acute trials of treatments for schizophrenia.
+Given the variability across trials and the small number of patients, this may represent a chance finding.